KannonZenetism/zenetism-field-physics/structural-neuroscience/SN11-applied-structural-diagnostics.md

 - How that architecture is currently manifesting (expression)
 - Whether the expression reflects the configuration or deviates from it (alignment contra distortion)
 - What conditions are producing the deviation (cost analysis)
-- What phase of the developmental arc the being occupies (developmental position)
+- What developmental position the being occupies within the life arc
 - What conditions would restore configurational alignment (restorative conditions)

 SN11 provides the methodology.